-Fructose versus Glucose.
+- Fructose versus Glucose.
 These are not the only sugar in our diets, but they are two main simple sugars in the diet.
-These two are almost identical six carbon atoms and have the same chemical formula, but to your bodies see them entirely different.
+These two are almost identical six carbon atoms and have the same chemical formula, but your bodies see them entirely differently.
 Most fructose in the American diet no longer comes from fruit but rather it is from high fructose corn syrup.
 In fact, fructose cause a spike in Ghrelin or at least it does not increase ghrelin and increases hunger.
 Glucose is metabolized by all of the body’s tissues, but fructose is more limited and can only be metabolized by the liver in any significant amount.
 Unfortunately, fructose does not stimulate the satiety centers in the brain in the same way as glucose, leading to reduced satietyaigh consumption of fructose can cause insulin resistance, abdominal fat gain, increased triglycerides, blood sugar, and small, dense LDL compared to the same number of calories from glucose,,.

 - Lower Glycemic Index.
 Refined and processed carbohydrates are so easily and quickly absorbed.
 They are a common cause of worsening insulin resistance and obesity.
 These

 refined simples sugars include sugars like sucrose, high fructose corn syrup, and refined grain products like white bleached flour that is used to bake white bread.
 These refined and simple carbohydrates tend to be low in fiber.
 The low fiber level or high glycemic index results in them digested and absorbed quickly.
 Higher fiber slows the absorption of sugar and other macronutrients.
-The faster they are absorbed, the more rapid the sugar and insulin spikes in the blood.
+The faster they are absorbed, the more rapid the sugar and insulin spike in the blood.
 Simple carbohydrates have been proven to cause increase under and cravings after a meal.
 Although the study only included men, it should correlate to women.

 - Protein Suppresses your Appetite and Take More Calories to Use For Energy.
-I am not a high protein supporter, but I am a right amount of protein person.
+I am not a high protein supporter, but I am the right amount of protein person.
 What is the right amount?
 I would argue that the right amount is about 20-30 grams with each meal.
-The total should be 1-1.3 grams per Kilogram body weight.
+The total should be 1-1.3 grams per kilogram body weight.
 For a 70 Kilogram person that is about 70-100 grams.
 How does protein work at suppressing hunger?
 I would suspect that it has to do with the slow digestive process with proteins, so you stay full longer but the key point is that protein decreases hunger without any effort on your part.
-Studies show that higher protein diets protein keep you full longer than other macronutrients,, and result in dieters eating fewer calories throughout the day.
+Studies show that higher-protein diets protein keep you full longer than other macronutrients,, and result in dieters eating fewer calories throughout the day.
 Also, higher protein diets require much more energy to metabolize than fats and carbohydrates,,.
 Simply put, protein makes a diet less like a diet.